pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

 ha_domain: zwave
 ---

-The [Z-Wave](https://www.z-wave.com/) integration for Home Assistant allows you to observe and control connected Z-Wave devices.
+The [Z-Wave](https://www.z-wave.com/) integration for Open Peer Power allows you to observe and control connected Z-Wave devices.
 Please see the [Z-Wave getting started section](/docs/z-wave/) for in-depth documentation on how to use and setup the Z-Wave component.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following device types within Open Peer Power:

 - Binary Sensor
 - [Climate](#climate)